-Joel Carnegie is an award winning broadcaster, presenter, performer, feature maker and musician regularly working with various broadcasters and media outlets [radio/audio, podcasts, TV and online], including ABC Radio National, American Public Media, Audible, BBC World Service, CBC, Deutsche Welle, RFI and others.
+Joel Carnegie is a multi-award winning broadcaster, presenter, performer, feature maker and musician regularly working with various broadcasters and media outlets [radio/audio, podcasts, TV and online], including ABC Radio National, American Public Media, Audible, BBC World Service, CBC, Deutsche Welle, RFI and others.
 As a performer, actor and musician, Joel also appears regularly on stage, in theatre, musical, cabaret and orchestral projects.

 In 2013, he founded international media production house, The Space Company which takes on non-fiction and fiction based projects and stories that aim to deepen or challenge our understanding and relationship with the world around us - and has since told stories from outback Australia, to the remote Faroe Islands, Fiji, India, Ireland, Kiribati, Netherlands, Russia, UK and the USA.

 In 2017, his radio cabaret show, "Stardust: The Col Brain Story" [Directed by Tom Molyneux] won two Silver Awards at the New York Festivals International Radio Awards - "Best Innovation" and "Best Performance By An Actor" [Joel Carnegie] and his feature "The Grind" [also for ABC Radio National] was shortlisted by Whicker's World Foundation's Audio Recognition Awards.